skstan256/startup/notes.md

 - A/B: for doing marketing tests, etc. -- based on some criteria, the load balancer sends some traffic to B instead of A

 ## Uploading Files
+### This is a bad idea because...
+- limited space
+- no backup
+- servers are transient
+- multiple servers hosting data
+Instead, use a storage service
+- AWS S3
+- Persistent database
+- Memory database

 # Deploying to Start-Up Website: